 Office: TLC 276

-Assistant Professor Danielle Albers Szafir is an information visualization scientist focusing on understanding visual cognition for information visualization and computer graphics.
+Assistant Professor Danielle Albers Szafir is an information visualization researcher focusing on understanding visual cognition for information visualization and computer graphics.
 She received a BS from the University of Washington as a NASA Space Grant Scholar and a PhD in Computer Sciences from the University of Wisconsin Madison.
 Szafir is a founding faculty member in the Department of Information Science at CU.

 Thanks for your interest in CU Boulder’s College of Media, Communication and Information.
 We welcome your questions or comments and will respond as quickly as possible.